CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/evilcraft/bloodinfuser.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy float`.
 Sets the experience gained by taking the output item out of the Blood Infuser.
 Requires greater than or equal to 0.
+(Default `0.0f`).

         ```groovy
         xp(float)
         ```

     - `#!groovy int`.
 Sets the tier of the recipe, determined by the Promise of Tenacity contained within the upgrade slots of the machine.
 Requires greater than or equal to 0 and less than or equal to 3.
+(Default `0`).

         ```groovy
         tier(int)
         ```

     - `#!groovy int`.
 Sets the base time in ticks the recipe takes to process.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         duration(int)